Primitive wonderful varieties: Further reduction techniques

 \subsection{Localizations}

-Finally, we want to recall the following obvious fact.
+Finally, we report the following obvious consequence of Proposition~\ref{prop:locS}.

-\begin{proposition} Let $\s$ be a sperical $G$-system.
-Let $S'$ be a subset of $S$.
+\begin{proposition} Let $\s$ be a sperical $G$-system and $S'$ a subset of $S$.
 Then the geometric realizability of its localization $\s_{S'}$ follows from the geometric realizability of $\s$. \end{proposition}

-This may be applied to those primitive spherical systems that are localizations of other primitive systems, but some care is needed since this reduction technique works ``backwards'' with respect to the rank.
-We will thus apply Proposition~\ref{prop:loc} only if the geometric realizability of $\s$ does not depend (through other reduction techniques) on systems of lower rank.
+This may be also considered as a reduction technique and applied to those primitive spherical systems that are localizations of other primitive systems.
+Here some care is needed, since unlike the others this reduction technique works ``backwards'' with respect to the rank.
+To avoid any problem, we apply Proposition~\ref{prop:loc} to a case of the form $\s_{S'}$ only if the geometric realizability of $\s$ does not depend (possibly through other reduction techniques) on systems of lower rank.